aayostem/tts/tutorial/Audio/FinOps/phase10.v1.md

 286
 01:02:00,000 --> 01:02:10,000
 The channel is named after the team.
-For example, #financial-rag-alerts or #risktoracle-alerts.
+For example, #financial-rag-alerts or #riskoracle-alerts.

 287
 01:02:10,000 --> 01:02:20,000